 The changes to the jungle are focused on improving the predictability of various large mobs, meaning key moments focused on them won’t be quite so random.
 There is no a new stat that each jungle mob has, called Patience, that governs how long they will focus on targets for.
 Pull them too far from their camps, or force them to switch targets too often, and they’ll reset.
 This can now cearly be seen with a bar above each important mob’s head and also nerfs some of the weirder tactics that were available.

-Via fansite [email protected], there's also a bunch more skins just been added to the Public Beta Environment, usually meaning they'll be hitting in a near-future patch of their own.
-Both Demon Vi and Cosmic Reaver Kassadin look pretty sweet, so check 'em out.
+Via fansite Surrender@20, there’s also a bunch more skins just been added to the Public Beta Environment, usually meaning they’ll be hitting in a near-future patch of their own.
+Both Demon Vi and Cosmic Reaver Kassadin look pretty sweet, so check ’em out.

 5.19 is now live and you can read the full patch notes over on the official site.
 Kindred isn’t enabled yet, but should be very soon.